rohskopf/modecode/README.md

 - `fd` refers to the finite difference task.
 - `delta` is the finite difference step size, anywhere from 0.0001 to 0.01 depending on the stiffness of your material.
+- `cutoff` is the interatomic interaction cutoff for force constants, in whatever units declared by LAMMPS.
 - `order` is the order of finite difference, e.g. 2, 3, 4.

 #### Outputs.